Skip to main contentSkip to navigation

 Cluster Shared Volume Recovery

-Cluster Shared Volumes allow multiple Hyper-V hosts in a Windows failover cluster to access the same NTFS volume simultaneously.
-CSV coordinates access through a metadata layer that assigns ownership of individual VHDX files to specific cluster nodes.
-When the underlying storage fails, the CSV layer is irrelevant; recovery targets the NTFS filesystem and VHDX files directly.
+Cluster Shared Volumes let multiple Hyper-V hosts in a Windows failover cluster access the same volume simultaneously.
+CSV coordinates access through a metadata layer that assigns file ownership to specific nodes.
+When the underlying storage fails, the CSV coordination layer is irrelevant; recovery targets the NTFS or ReFS filesystem and the VHDX files directly from the raw array image.

-• NTFS underneath: CSV uses standard NTFS on the SAN LUN or RAID volume.
-The cluster coordination layer (CSV metadata) controls which node has direct I/O access to which files, but the actual file storage is plain NTFS.
-Once we have the raw RAID image, we parse NTFS normally.
+• NTFS underneath (direct I/O): CSV on NTFS uses standard NTFS on the SAN LUN or RAID volume.
+Each node performs direct I/O to the SAN for the files it owns, while the coordinator node owns metadata-changing operations.
+The actual file storage is plain NTFS, so once we have the raw RAID image we parse NTFS normally and follow each VHDX run list.

 Hyper-V Replica Failure Scenarios

 Hyper-V Replica asynchronously replicates VM changes to a secondary host.
-Replica is not a backup; it creates a point-in-time copy that can diverge from the primary if replication falls behind.
+Replica is not a backup; it creates a point-in-time copy that can diverge from the primary if replication falls behind, and it will faithfully replicate a logical corruption or an accidental deletion to the secondary.
 When both the primary and replica sites experience storage failures, we recover from whichever site has the most recent consistent data.

 Primary Site Failure